cayrusa/ShatteredAscension-PreludeBooklet/PreludeBooklet.md

 **Recycle Impossible Claims**.
 If a player draws a Prelude Card featuring a claim that they have no legal targets for, they may reveal it and recycle it (discard and draw another).
 For example, the claim may refer to a specific planet that is not on the map, or all the valid planets are adjacent to enemy Home Systems (and therefore illegal to target).

-**Carrying**.
-Units do not need to be carried during the prelude.
-It is for example allowed to assign a Destroyer, 2 Fighters and 2 Ground Forces to a system claim.

 > TODO: Show an example of what a completed Planning Phase might look like for a player.

 ### Phase 3: Tactics

 **Combat abilities and effects**.
-Mentak's pre-combat shots, Yin's suicide run and conversion roll, Xxcha inflicting -1 to enemy combat rolls, PDS in Invasion Combat, Bombardment, Shock Troop Upgrade, Nebulae...
+Mentak's pre-combat shots, Yin's suicide run and conversion roll, Xxcha applying -1 to enemy combat rolls, PDS in Invasion Combats, Bombardment, Shock Troop Upgrade, Nebulae...
 All these combat abilities and effects work in all combats (treat players as both attackers and defenders in all combats).
 "Once per round" effects can only be used once during the prelude.
+FAQ: The Virus ability to copy technologies does *not* work, as it does not affect combat.

 **Retreats**.
 During the prelude, units/leaders always retreat to their Home System, regardless of their position.
 Retreats are free and do not activate the Home System.
 In addition, retreats are also allowed during Invasion Combat, at the end of combat rounds.
 Timing-wise, the player with lowest initiative decides first whether they retreat.

 1. **PvP Space Battles**.
 Resolve Space Battles in each system containing ships of 2 or more players, until no two players have ships in the same system.
 In initiative order, each player resolves all their Space Battles with the next player in initiative order, then with the following player in initiative order, etc...
 If a player has multiple Space Battle with another player, they decide the order.
-If a player loses all their ships in a system, all the ground units, PDS and Space Docks they also assigned to that system are destroyed.
+Space Docks in space without friendly ships are automatically destroyed by enemy ships (or captured by Agents)
 2. **Space Domain Counters**.
 Players resolve space Domain Counters where they have ships.
 They then resolve space Artifacts where they have ships.
 Artifact objectives are claimed instantly and provide Victory Points immediately.
 3. **Ground Assignment**.
-In initiative order, players with ground units, PDS or Space Dock assigned to a system may assign them to specific planets of that system.
-These units that did not get assigned to a planet must be placed on ships in the system with adequate capacity, or be destroyed.
-Saar Space Docks are not assigned to planets and stay in space.
+In initiative order, players may land their ground units/PDS/Leaders to specific planets in their system.
+They must also land their Space Docks (except Saar).
 4. **PvP Invasion Combats**.
 Resolve Invasion Combats on each planet containing units of 2 or more players, until no two players have units on the same planet.
 In initiative order, each player resolves all their Invasion Combats with the next player in initiative order, then with the following player in initiative order, etc...
 If a player has multiple Invasion Combats with another player, they decide the order.
 5. **Ground Domain Counters**.
 Players resolve ground Domain Counters on planets they have units on.
 They then resolve ground Artifacts on planets they have units on.
 Artifact objectives are claimed instantly and provide Victory Points immediately.
 6. **Maneuver**.
 Each player gets to do one Maneuver.
 It consists in choosing a system and moving any number of their ships from adjacent systems to that system (pick-up is allowed, but not landing;  Fighters can move independantly for that purpose).
 Each player decides their Maneuver in secret.
 They are then revealed and carried out simultaneously.
 Finally, resolve Space Battles in systems containing ships of multiple players, in the same way as the *PvP Space Battles* step.
 Maneuvers may not happen in a system adjacent to an enemy Home System, unless there is a Collapsed Space-Time between the two systems.